dabrahams/swift/docs/StringManifesto.md

 What does this API do?
 When should I use it?
 Answers to these questions should be plainly obvious for APIs of primary data types, but `String` fails that test.

+To take a simple example, if you want to compare two strings for equality, there are at least the following choices:
+  1. `s1 == s2`
+  2. `s1.compare(s2)`
+  3. `s1.compare(s2, options: [], locale: nil)`
+  4. `s1.compare(s2, options: [], locale: Locale(identifier: ""))`
+  5. `s1.localizedStandardCompare(s2)`

+This list does not exaggerate the problem.
+The standard library itself implements `==` with intended behavior approximately matching that of #4, but—due to the complexity of the API and lack of specific documentation—ended up with behavior matching #2 and #3.
+Anyone processing human-readable text, though, should use #5, which is why it is included.

-It currently has 205 APIs.
+String currently has 205 APIs.
 I've broken them down into Standard Library and Foundation, simply to show that both contribute significantly to overall
 complexity: